sqrtiswap/housekeeping-fuberlin/README.md

 Another environment variable is `FUBOXDIR` which is used to shorten the path when running the script on the FUB Nextcloud.
 The assumed path is `$HOME/Cloud/fubox/`.

-### Intel OneAPI module
+### Intel OneAPI modules

-A [modulefile](https://modules.readthedocs.io/en/latest/modulefile.html) that allows to load/unload the Intel OneAPI tools, most importantly ifort.
+These are [modulefiles](https://modules.readthedocs.io/en/latest/modulefile.html) that allow to load/unload the Intel OneAPI tools, most importantly ifort.

+There are two versions: `full` and `no-python`:
+	- The former is equivalent to sourcing the setup script in `/net/opt/intel-oneapi/setvars.sh` with the added benefit of allowing easy unload.
+	- The latter exludes the `intelpython` setup which is a python and conda setup maintained by the Intel Corporation.
+Since it might interfere with your own python/conda setup this is a way to just use the non-python parts of Intel OneAPI.

 ## Setup/Install